Year-end UK tax planning

 Furthermore, capital gains on the sale of another asset can be deferred if the proceeds are reinvested in EIS, SEIS or SITR shares within three years.
 Individuals should bear in mind that capital gains tax rates may rise in the future and therefore there is always a risk that deferred gains could end up being subject to a higher rate of tax.

-Shares in unquoted trading companies subscribed for on or after 17 March 2016 can be eligible for a 10% tax rate on sale after 5 April 2020, up to £10 million.
-Individuals who hold shares qualifying for this relief should therefore consider deferring any disposal until after 5 April 2020.
+Shares in unquoted trading companies subscribed for on or after 17 March 2016 can be eligible for a 10% tax rate on sale after 5 April 2019, up to £10million.
+Individuals who hold shares qualifying for this relief should therefore consider deferring any disposal until after 5 April 2019.
 Various conditions must be satisfied in order to qualify for the reduced tax rate.

-Non-domiciled but UK resident individuals wishing to bring funds into the UK without triggering the remittance basis charge can no longer consider “cleansing” their offshore mixed bank accounts, as the deadline for this was 5 April 2019.
+Non-domiciled but UK resident individuals wishing to bring funds into UK without triggering the remittance tax charge should consider “cleansing” their offshore mixed bank accounts to enable clean capital to be brought to the UK without a tax charge.
+The deadline for cleansing is 5 April 2019.
+Please refer to our separate article on this topic (click here).

 Individuals considering moving to the UK

 Individuals who are not currently UK resident but who are contemplating moving to the UK should consider appropriate planning before their arrival.
-Such planning should ideally be undertaken during a full tax year of non-residence (e.g. implemented by 5 April 2020 if the individual plans to become resident in 2020/21).
+Such planning should ideally be undertaken during a full tax year of non-residence e.g. by 5 April 2019 if the individual plans to become resident in 2019/20.

 In particular, this will include reviewing any investment holding structures (such as trusts) to determine the UK tax consequences and whether any restructuring should be undertaken.

-Non-residents will continue to be liable to UK capital gains tax on the disposal of UK non-residential real property, including assets that derive their value from non-residential property.
+Non-residents will be liable to UK capital gains tax on the disposal of UK non-residential real property with effect from 6 April 2019, including assets that derive their value from non-residential property.
+Rebasing will apply so that only gains accruing from 6 April will be taxable.

 Generally, income tax claims must (subject to exceptions) be made within four years after the end of the tax year to which the claim.
-Therefore, the deadline for claims with respect to the 2015/16 year will expire on 5 April 2020.
-Individuals may therefore wish to review whether all appropriate claims for the 2015/16 year have been made.
+Therefore the deadline for claims with respect to the 2014/15 year will expire on 5 April 2019.
+Individuals may therefore wish to review whether all appropriate claims for the 2014/15 year have been made.
 Such claims may include claims for foreign tax credits or for loss relief.

 Key UK self-assessment tax dates and deadlines for individuals:-